Need to sell amid the madness? 5 ways to adjust your sales plan during Covid 19

 More and more people will be turning to the internet as they’re forced to self-isolate.
 So, why not tap into this market by offering FaceTime viewings of your house and social media updates about its comforts (especially appealing to buyers in isolation)?

 Online entertainment is going to become more prevalent and you can provide relief from boredom and greater convenience by accommodating your buyers’ needs during isolation.

-Now is also a great time record a video walkthrough.
+Now is also a great time to record a video walkthrough or virtual tour.
 Realestate.com.au has created a new free feature called Digital Inspections, so you can showcase your property to those who may prefer not to inspect in person.
 This feature will display your property video within the ‘Inspections’ section of your listing, allowing prospective buyers or renters to digitally inspect your home ahead of making a face-to-face appointment.

 5. Use the Bricks and Mortar argument